 - The main issue: who is the little one?
 As a minority in American Christendom with a lesser voice, I would say the Asian Christians primarily are little ones (i.e. brothers and sisters).
 Rick Warren is in the position of power.
+So is the Chinese government who continues to abuse human rights not just of Christians but of all dissenting voices.
 We already see the shifting of the main issue when we compare the situation of the Bible to this event.

 - The location for resolution: public secular sphere

 Here’s where a little understanding of geography will help us.
 I know geographers like Chinglican here can say far more than I can imagine.
 A location is just a place with no name unless we can see the function of the location.
 In other words, the symbolism of each location, given by its name, has a purpose and function.
 The function dictates what goes on in that place.
 Already, we can see that Rick Warren’s Facebook is not the church community.
 It is not the synagogue.
 It is an open access space controlled by him and his staff.
+Neither is any public outlet for news where open letters and interviews can be recorded.
 There’s no assumed privacy of the church community.
 Rather, there’s a control exerted by those in power of the site.
 Comments such as “why don’t you people stop boiling and eating cats and dogs” eventually would be deleted by the administrator (yes, this actually was posted against the Asians who were unhappy about the joke) without any need for remorse, handshake or reconciliation.
 Unlike a synagogue or the church, there’s no “face-to-face” (pardon the pun) on Facebook.
 The owner of the Facebook, in this case, Saddleback, can control the kind of image it projects and shape it like clay dough to present a positive public image.
 A public apology, for instance, would make Pastor Rick look weak.
+An apology and reparation from China would make it even look weaker, and that government must keep its facade of world power.
 Instead, the deletion of the offensive posts and its many hateful comments would make the whole situation go away.
+The same can go for censorship in China.
 PR done!
 This however is not how the church works.
 You simply can’t put Matthew 18 on this kind of public sphere where the control falls into the hand of the powerful (web admin) instead of a council of elders of the synagogue or the church.
 In fact, due to the power structure of the location, the offender can erase any offense with no trace of historical record.
-In some ways, I’m pleased to see it erased to lessen the pain for the Asian community.
-Still, Facebook is not church.
-Neither is the blog sphere.
+Both cases amounts to revisionism and in the case of China, censorship.

 Now imagine in my life of writing.
 Writing something into words is already an activity of the public sphere.
 For example, if one of my books get reviewed and the reviewer got really offended at something I wrote, s/he has no obligation to do the Matthew 18.15-17 with me.
 He can just write it up in a review.
 Of course, a journal can contact me and ask me if I want to respond because a debate always increases readership.
 I don’t have the obligation to respond either but I may, depending on what the reviewer sees as offensive.
 He can say that my book is totally rubbish without me ever having to respond, and he would not violate Matthew 18.15-17.
 Public spheres obligates the speaker and writer but not the readers and listeners in their responses.

 In public sphere like Facebook where uneven balance of power exists, people can’t just hide behind a privacy text like Matthew 18.
 Public abuse of any kind of power will get public backlash.
 If one does not like it, then maybe Facebook is the wrong medium to communicate.
 Scholars have argued that public expression and trespasses will carry public (not private, two or three witnesses) responsibility.
 A friend also pointed out to me that the Niebuhrs did it, Barth did it, Tillich have all called out people on public responsibility.
 Public speech is agonistic.
 Public speech can be heated.
-If you don’t believe me, just look at all the posts that try to hint at my application of Matthew 18 on the previous blogs (the nice ones).
-Ironically, they posted the comments PUBLICLY in my blog and in other pages (google me to contact me in private on my personal website if you want to bother).
-Unlike church where there’s a degree of privacy and membership, public speech is confronted publicly.
-Public figurers have to bear that burden, unless they move away from the public square.
+If you don’t believe me, just look at all the posts that try to hint at application of Matthew 18 on any blog criticizing public boo boo’s of Christian celebrity.
+Ironically, they posted the comments PUBLICLY in blogs, but not many Christians get the irony.
+Unlike the church where there’s a degree of privacy and membership, public speech is confronted publicly.
+Public figurers have to bear that burden, unless they move away from the public square when they started.

 The manner of offense is also important, if we look at the location.
 The offense of which Matthew 18.15-17 speaks is from one person to another person or at most a very small group.
 That is reasonable to assume because Jesus was dealing with 1st-century synagogue situation.
 This is vastly different from the present case.
 In this case, one singular person (whose influence eventually spreads to an entire group of his followers) offends an entire group.
 Sure, not every Asian is equally offended, but a very large percentage is.
-Additionally, there were people of other races who also felt indignant towards the problem at hand.
-In some ways, they too have voiced their discontent in Facebook.
-The difference of location dictates the nature of offense.
+Neither is every Chinese student leader equally offended at China (e.g. Chai Ling), but the publicness of the act and not personal/private feelings dictates the nature of offense.

-Now, to our final point of real difference between the Rick Warren case and the case of Matthew 18.15-17, who’s the offender and the offended?
-As I said above, It’s a powerful person who offended an entire minority group.
-Though culture is a shifting sand, cultural offensive has an objective dimension.
+Now, to our final point of real difference between the Rick Warren or Chai Ling/China case and the case of Matthew 18.15-17, who’s the offender and the offended?
+As I said above, It’s a powerful person or government who offended an entire minority group (in the case of China, the minority would be those who spoke up for freedom and paid for it with their lives).
+Though culture is a shifting sand, cultural offensive has an substantial dimension.
 Matthew 18 clearly says that the biggest person is the little person.
 In rape counseling, the private confrontation of rapist with victim does not work.
 To force a victim to forgive face to face when the powerful rapist is committing the crime will only further victimize the victim.
 Jesus was giving this command in the light of the situation when the offender was the weak little one, the erring brother, not the strong offender.
 Jesus realized the power disparity needed to be handled carefully.
 Pastor Rick is a powerful person with a publicist and a huge church.
+The Chinese government has the biggest cyber spying network to control information and to get the low-down on its good citizens.
 The group he offended are the ignored minority in the whole butt of the joke he cracked.
-How is this similar to Matthew 18?
+In the case of China, the situation is even worse.
+How is any of this similar to Matthew 18?
 I’m doing careful exegesis here.
 We simply can’t do “fast and furious” with Jesus’ words, unless you don’t really believe his words mean all that much.
 With powerful offenders, you deal with them a different way which Matthew 18.15-17 does not address.
 If we want to be truly biblical, we can just read other parts of Matthew 18.
 For instance, Matthew 18.6 tells us that the powerful who stumble the little ones would be warned about a grave judgment the equivalence of having a millstone induced drowning.
 In Matthew 18, there is not one way, but many ways depending on the power-relationship.
 The main issue of the disciples’ questions is power.

 The real issue of Matthew 18 is not to force the victim or the weaker party to forgive or to reach out.
 The main issue of Matthew 18 is the power of the little one, not the powerful one.
 Who then is the little person and how is his or her need being met?
 Not many are willing to address it.
 Thus, if anyone wants to quote Matthew 18, let’s do serious exegesis and see what the real point is.
 You’d be surprised by the result, and why not?
 The kingdom is surprising.
 It is often not to our liking.
 For Christians, the Bible doesn’t always have to say what we want it to say.
 The Bible does not serve us.
 Quotation of a few selected verses only does violence to the whole biblical message.